-- 1. Teachers shall be granted paid special leave of not more than three (3) duty days per school year if the teacher has accrued paid leave at the time such special leave is to be used.
-Special leave may be used for purposes such as legal, business, household, family or religious matters, but they may not be used for recreational or personal pleasure purposes.
-(2014) - 2.
+- Teachers shall be granted paid special leave of not more than three (3) duty days per school year if the teacher has accrued paid leave at the time such special leave is to be used.
+Special leave is intended to provide an opportunity for teachers to attend to personal matters and may not be used for recreational purposes.
+(2017) - 2.
 Special leave requires prior approval from the teacher's supervisor.
 (2014) - a.
 For prior approval, teachers must submit a special leave request through the District leave reporting system.
-The request will be reviewed by the principal and either approved or declined based on the guidelines outlined in this article.
-No special leave shall be granted on the day before or the day after a holiday or vacation period unless the teacher has actually been at work between the holiday or vacation period and the day requested as a special leave day.
+The request will be reviewed by the principal and either approved or declined based on the guidelines outlined in this Article.
+No special leave shall be granted on the day before or the day after a holiday or vacation period unless the teacher has actually been at work

+- between the holiday or vacation period and the day requested as a special leave day.
 A teacher who takes special leave on an ineligible day without requesting and receiving an exception as allowed below will not be paid for that day.
 (2014) - b.
 A teacher wishing to attend the high school or college graduation ceremony of an immediate family member, which is scheduled on a day before or after any holiday or vacation period, may use special leave to do so.
 (2014) - c.
 Teachers may not submit special leave requests more than 60 calendar days in advance.
 (2014) - d.
 Prior approval requirements may be waived for emergencies and/or matters beyond the teacher's control at the discretion of the Chief Personnel Officer.
 (2014) - e.
 Exceptions for requests of special leave prior to or following a holiday or vacation period may be made by the Chief Personnel Officer for special circumstances beyond the teacher's control.
 The request for an exception must be made in advance of the desired special leave date and with proof for the exception.
 (2014) - 3.
 Not more than 30 teachers may be absent due to special leave on the same day.
 In the event that more than 30 teachers request special leave on the same day, the first 30 will be granted leave in chronological order of request.
 (2014)

-Article 34 Medical Examinations
+Article 35 Medical Examinations